simonmichael/hledger/RELEASING.md

 Terminology:

-- "main" = the master branch, might get renamed in future.
+- "main" = the `master` branch in the main hledger repo (might be renamed to main in future).
-- "release" = a release branch, such as 1.22.
+- "release" = a release branch in the main hledger repo, such as `1.22`.

 ## Changelogs